 - exploration outcomes

 Career Plans can be added to portfolios.
 Students can use them when:

 - preparing for interviews

-My Career Plan will remain available to users up to 5 years after they last access the site.
+My Career Plan will remain available to logged in users up to 5 years after they last access the site.
 Users can revisit and revise their information as often as they wish as they move along their unique career paths.
 Users can also request removal from the system at any time.